Podcast: Download

 However, to improve memory for studying, when you reinforce something is far more important than how often you reinforce it.
 Sisti, Glass and Shors called this phenomenon the ‘spacing effect.’

-While going through your flashcards, divide them into three bundles.
+While going through your flashcards, experiment with dividing them into three bundles.
 If you remember something clearly, those cards go into the ‘Easy’ pile.
 You don’t have to study those flashcards again for a week or two.

 This is an incredibly simple way to study effectively, and yet proven by many scientific studies like this one.
 The best part is that you can combine spaced repetition software with the mnemonic devices you’re learning about on this page.